cdzombak/driveway-monitor/README.md

 (Configuration keys: `tracker` and `notification_criteria`.)

-The tracker process aggregates the model's predictions over time, building tracks that represent the movement over time of individual objects in the video stream.
+The tracker process aggregates the model's predictions over time, building tracks that represent the movement of individual objects in the video stream.
 Every time a track is updated with a prediction from a new frame, the tracker evaluates the track against the notification criteria.
 If the track meets the criteria, a notification is triggered.

 ### Notifier